 Huliot’s systems has been tested and certified according to the most stringent European standards for fire safety of building materials.

 The Ultra Silent™ system is certified according to EN 13501-1:2009 by IBS and classified D-s2, d2.
 This standard defines classes of burning behavior for building materials and specifies the requirements and test methods for each class.
 The classification of reaction to fire and valid practical range of application is contained in the representational classification report.
 The Ultra Silent system is certified according to DIN 4102-1 by SKZ and classified B2.
 This standard defines classes of fire behavior for building materials and specifies the requirements and test methods for each class.
 The test method measures the ignitability of building products when exposed to a small flame.

-Huliot offers the HT system both with B1 or B2 classification, according DIN 4102-1.
+Huliot offers the HT system B2 classification, according DIN 4102-1.